 The result was Thermo-Calc and the first version was ready in 1981.
 Fortunately, all three students decided to stay in the department after graduation and could thereby continue to work on the software.
 Only a few years later, the reputation of this software had spread and other researchers in academia, as well as in industry, expressed large interest in using Thermo-Calc.

-One of the students, John Ågren, had a project on a topic of simulation of diffusion controlled phase transformations, and this work eventually resulted in the DICTRA software.
+One of the students, John Ågren, had a project on a topic of simulation of diffusion controlled phase transformations, and this work eventually resulted in the DICTRA software, now known as the Diffusion module (DICTRA).

 Later, several other individuals also made contributions to the software, e.g. Lars Höglund, Jan-Olof Andersson, Björn Jönsson and Anders Engström, and in order to make sure that the intellectual property of the software was under the control of a single entity, the seven researchers created a foundation to which they donated their respective individual rights.
 This was done in 1993 and the name of the foundation was “Stiftelsen för Tillämpad Termodynamik” (STT).
 The purpose of this foundation was and still is to support research in the field of computational thermodynamics.
 This is achieved annually by distributing scholarships to young researchers who are active in this field.